Contrasting Garmin (GRMN) & The Competition

-Garmin (NASDAQ:GRMN – Get Rating) is one of 21 public companies in the “Search & navigation equipment” industry, but how does it weigh in compared to its competitors?
-We will compare Garmin to related companies based on the strength of its earnings, risk, analyst recommendations, dividends, valuation, profitability and institutional ownership.
+Garmin (NASDAQ:GRMN – Get Rating) is one of 21 public companies in the “Search & navigation equipment” industry, but how does it contrast to its rivals?
+We will compare Garmin to related companies based on the strength of its institutional ownership, risk, analyst recommendations, dividends, valuation, profitability and earnings.

-Garmin has a beta of 0.94, suggesting that its stock price is 6% less volatile than the S&P 500.
-Comparatively, Garmin’s competitors have a beta of 0.86, suggesting that their average stock price is 14% less volatile than the S&P 500.
+Garmin has a beta of 0.94, indicating that its stock price is 6% less volatile than the S&P 500.
+Comparatively, Garmin’s rivals have a beta of 0.86, indicating that their average stock price is 14% less volatile than the S&P 500.

 Profitability